jkreindl/SulongDebugDemo/postfix_calculator_C/README.md

 ## Getting started

-This demo provides a Makefile for compiling the C code to LLVM IR.
+This demo provides a Makefile for compiling the C code to LLVM bitcode that Sulong can execute.

     make

-This compiles the C extension to LLVM bitcode that Sulong can execute.
 You can then run the demo and debug the code in the Chrome Devtools.

-### Source-Level Debugging with Native Sulong
+### Source-Level Debugging

+In order to debug the program at source level please make sure that it is compiled with debug information.
+You can use the provided Makefile to ensure this.

+    make clean
+    make

-You can use the following command to debug the program at source-level using native Sulong, which is available in both the Community Edition and the Enterprise Edition of GraalVM.
+You can then use the following command to debug the program at source-level.

-    $GRAALVM/bin/lli --llvm.enableLVI=true --llvm.lazyParsing=false --inspect calc.bc 1 2 3 = + +
+    $GRAALVM/bin/lli \
+        --experimental-options \
+        --llvm.enableLVI=true \
+        --llvm.lazyParsing=false \
+        --inspect \
+        calc.bc

 This will print a URL to the console.
 Enter that URL into Chrome's address bar to start debugging.

-### Source-Level Debugging with Managed Sulong

-You can use the following command to debug the program at source-level using managed Sulong, which is available only in the Enterprise Edition of GraalVM.
-Compared to debugging with native Sulong, managed Sulong also enables you to safely inspect the targets of pointer values.

-    $GRAALVM/bin/lli --llvm.enableLVI=true --llvm.lazyParsing=false --inspect --llvm.sandboxed=true calc.bc 1 2 3 = + +

-This will print a URL to the console.
-Enter that URL into Chrome's address bar to start debugging.

 ### IR-Level Debugging with Managed Sulong

+In order to debug the program at IR-level please make sure that for each executed `.bc`-file there is an appropriate `.ll`-file with the corresponding disassembled bitcode.
+You can use the provided Makefile to ensure this.

+    make clean
+    NO_DEBUG=true make

-You can use the following command to debug the program at IR-level using managed Sulong, which is available only in the Enterprise Edition of GraalVM.
-Compared to debugging with native Sulong, managed Sulong also enables you to safely inspect the targets of pointer values.
+You can use the following command to debug the program at IR-level.

-    $GRAALVM/bin/lli --llvm.llDebug=true --llvm.lazyParsing=false --inspect --llvm.sandboxed=true calc.bc 1 2 3 = + +
+    $GRAALVM/bin/lli
+        --experimental-options \
+        --llvm.llDebug=true \
+        --llvm.lazyParsing=false \
+        --inspect \
+        calc.bc

 This will print a URL to the console.
 Enter that URL into Chrome's address bar to start debugging.

+### Sandboxed Mode

+In order to be able to dereference arbitrary pointers when debugging you can enable sandboxed mode by adding the `--llvm.sandboxed`.
+However, this feature is only available in GraalVM Enterprise Edition.

+Please note that, due to a bug in Sulong, you currently cannot use sandboxed mode together with the `--llvm.lazyParsing=false` option.